Soundlvl/table-talk/README.md

 3. **Share connection info** with your players via the built-in QR code or URLs
 4. **Create your table** and manage your campaign

-## 🎯 Quick Start
+## Quick Start

 ### Creating a Game (GM)
 1. Launch TableTalk
 2. Create a new table with your campaign name
-3. Set up world languages and themes from the GM menue
+3. Set up world languages and pick a theme from the GM menue
 4. Share the connection URL or QR code with players
 5. Start your adventure!